Smart card

 A smart card (SC), chip card, or integrated circuit card (ICC or IC card), is a card used to control access to a resource.
 It is typically a plastic credit card-sized card with an embedded integrated circuit (IC) chip.
 Many smart cards include a pattern of metal contacts to electrically connect to the internal chip.
 Others are contactless, and some are both.
 Smart cards can provide personal identification, authentication, data storage, and application processing.
 Applications include identification, financial, public transit, computer security, schools, and healthcare.
 Smart cards may provide strong security authentication for single sign-on (SSO) within organizations.
 Numerous nations have deployed smart cards throughout their populations.

 The universal integrated circuit card (UICC) for mobile phones, installed as pluggable SIM card or embedded eSIM, is also a type of smart card.
 As of 2015, 10.5 billion smart card IC chips are manufactured annually, including 5.44 billion SIM card IC chips.

 History

-The basis for the smart card is the silicon integrated circuit (IC) chip.
-It was invented by Robert Noyce at Fairchild Semiconductor in 1959.
-The invention of the silicon integrated circuit led to the idea of incorporating it onto a plastic card in the late 1960s.
+The basis for the smart card is the silicon integrated circuit (IC) chip, which was invented by Robert Noyce at Fairchild Semiconductor in 1959.
+In the late 1960s, this invention led to the idea of incorporating the IC chip onto a plastic card.